Docent-led venue exploration

 BOOK A PRIVATE TOUR:

 Interested in booking a private tour of Segerstrom Center for the Arts for your group?
-Complimentary private tours are scheduled by request on a first-come-first-served basis, for groups of up to 50 guests.
+Private tour requests are considered on a first-come-first-served basis, for parties of 7-35 guests.
 All tours are subject to venue availability.
 Please email us at tours@scfta.org for more information.

 Frequently asked questions: